How NutriAudit Calculates Audit Progress Scores

 Absorption Conflict

-One ingredient significantly reduces absorption of another when taken together.
-Example: calcium can reduce iron absorption by up to 60%.
+One ingredient may affect another's absorption when taken together.
+Example: calcium might interfere with iron absorption.

 Mineral Competition